Coping with Messiness in Ethnography

 - Upon acceptance, at least one author of each accepted position paper must attend the workshop and register for the conference.

-- See the main conference site for more information on registration.
+- See the main conference site for more information on registration and detailed registration rates.

 - The detailed timeframes for each day might be discussed with all participants in order to distribute timeshifts.